mozilla-mobile/firefox-tv/docs/telemetry.md

 (*)When the pin site switch is clicked, the state (on/off) of the desktop mode switch is also sent.

 (**)YouTube tile clicks are a sub-category of bundled tile clicks- each click will count towards both values.
+This value existed from v3.2 to v3.8.
+For versions after v3.8, the tile_id is included as an extra, not as a value.

+(***)The tile_id is only collected for bundled tiles.

 ### Browsing